codefellows/seattle-iOS-401d8/01-intro-swift-3/class-2/README.md

 * Declare a dictionary of String keys, and String values.
 Declare a function that takes in a String and searches dictionary for it as a value.
 * Write a function that counts repeating words in an array of strings, and prints out the count of each

+### Stretch Goal
+* Write a function that takes in a String, checks if it can be converted to a Float, and returns a optional Float

 ## Reading Assignment:
 * Swift Programming Guide
   * [Classes & Structures](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html)